 But there is something more that we must remember.
 The early Christians were looking forward to Christ's return.
 They wanted Him to return soon.
 There did not seem to be a dread or fear of that Second Coming back then as we have today.
-I believe it is comments that it is "more widespread than other major health issues in the U.S." Christmas season is when it peaks.
-The natural environment is cold and dark, which doesn't help.
-But the bright, sparkling lights, cheerful music and air of false gaiety which appears everywhere may well be worse.
+I believe it is because they knew who they were.